cehjohnson/liferay-docs/discover/portal/articles/09-collaboration-suite/02-managing-events-and-calendar-resources.markdown

 The Reminders collapsible section lets you specify up to two times when event reminder notifications will be sent via email.
-For example, you might like event notifications to be send one day and one hour before your event.
+For example, you might like event notifications to be sent one day and one hour before your event.
 Email is currently the only supported event notification type.
 To avoid confusion, the event time in notification emails is shown in the user's time zone, and the time zone is also displayed.
 Of course, Liferay can only